 Pack your bags and get ready for an enjoyable trip to the remarkable places in Derry.

-Such an enjoyable walk around the walls in Derry~Londonderry reveals a glamorous city view full of heritage, history, and amazing cultural scenery.
-In Ireland, Derry, one of the finest examples of Walled Cities in Europe, is the only remaining completely walled city.
+Such an enjoyable walk around the walls in Derry~Londonderry reveals a glamorous city view full of heritage, history, and unique cultural scenery.
+In Ireland, Derry, one of Europe’s finest examples of Walled City, is the only remaining completely walled city.
 The four original gates to the Walled City are Ferryquay Gate, Bishop’s Gate Shipquay Gate, and Butcher Gate.
 Three more gates were added: Castle Gate, Magazine Gate and New Gate.
-Take a walk in the walkway formed around the inner city by the Walls, which are about 1.5km in circumference and different in width between 12 and 35 feet.
-Also, take a chance to see the layout of the original town and how it still keeps its Renaissance Style street plan up to this day.
+Take a walk in the walkway formed around the inner city by the Walls, which are about 1.5km in circumference and vary in width between 12 and 35 feet.
+Also, take a chance to see the layout of the original town and how it still keeps its Renaissance-style street plan up to this day.

 Famous Cannons in Derry City

-Moreover, the city claims Europe’s largest collection of cannons, many of which were used over the two 17th-century sieges.
+Moreover, the city claims Europe’s most extensive collection of cannons, many used over the two 17th-century sieges.

-You are welcomed to visit such a place from dawn to dusk for free and you can check the Visitor Information Centre for the available tours.
+You are welcome to visit such a place from dawn to dusk for free, and you can check the Visitor Information Centre for the available tours.

 Enjoy what has been at the heart of city life since 1890.
 The Guildhall is one of Derry’s famous landmarks.
-It is a building established in 1890 where the elected members of Derry and Strabane District Council meeting.
-There you can see beautiful stained glass windows, an exhibition on the Plantation of Ulster.
+It is a building established in 1890 where the elected members of Derry and Strabane District Council meet.
+There, you can see beautiful stained glass windows and an exhibition on the Plantation of Ulster.
 A nice café is found there too.

-You can also enjoy events, conferences, weddings and civil ceremonies held at Guildhall.
-The site has received many great online reviews from visitors, such as: “This is a beautiful building both inside and out. stand back and marvel at the architecture.
+You can also enjoy events, conferences, weddings and civil ceremonies at Guildhall.
+The site has received many great online reviews from visitors, such as: “This is a beautiful building both inside and out.
+Stand back and marvel at the architecture.
 As it climbs its way into the sky.
-You are free to look around indoors with certain areas restricted – but again a beautiful building”.
+You can look around indoors with certain areas restricted – but again a beautiful building”.

-Go back in time visiting St. Columb’s Cathedral that dates back to 1633.
+Go back in time to visit St. Columb’s Cathedral from 1633.
 It is a prominent historical site holding displays of artefacts from the Siege.

-“The Cathedral is widely recognised locally, nationally and internationally for its active promotion of ecumenical and bridge-building activities and this role is reflected in the regard in which the building is held as a religious venue which is acceptable to all sections of the community”.
+“The Cathedral is widely recognised locally, nationally and internationally for its active promotion of ecumenical and bridge-building activities, and this role is reflected in the regard in which the building is held as a religious venue acceptable to all community sections”.

 What to Discover Inside Columb’s Cathedral

-A fine collection of silver Communion plates is displayed, as well as information on famous figures, e.g. the Earl Bishop, the philosopher George Berkeley and Cecil Francis Alexander, the internationally renowned hymn writer.
-An exhibition of facsimiles of the Book of Kells was recently launched dedicated in honour of St. Columba (Columb), the Ulster monk who established a Christian settlement there.
+A fine collection of silver Communion plates and information on famous figures, e.g., the Earl Bishop, the philosopher George Berkeley, Cecil Francis Alexander, and the internationally renowned hymn writer, are displayed.
+An exhibition of facsimiles of the Book of Kells was recently launched, dedicated to St. Columba (Columb), the Ulster monk who established a Christian settlement there.

-St. Columb’s Cathedral was established by William Parrot for the Honourable The Irish Society in the Planter Gothic Style.
-Its current tower and main building are same ones of the original Cathedral.
+William Parrot established St. Columb’s Cathedral for the Honourable The Irish Society in the Planter Gothic Style.
+Its current tower and main building are the same ones as the original Cathedral.
 However, the spire was added in 1821, the Chancel in 1887 and the Chapter House in 1910.

 Design of the Columb’s Cathedral

 The Cathedral was built of stone from local quarries.
 Stunning old pillars and arches were built as a symbol of judgment and top craftsmanship.
-The building has many fine stained glass windows, memorials, regimental flags, and a large collection of historical items from the time of the siege.
-The foundation stone in the porch which was apart from the 12th Century Templemore Monastery of the Columban tradition has an inscription carved into it that says:
+The building has many fine stained glass windows, memorials, regimental flags, and an extensive collection of historical items from the siege.
+The foundation stone in the porch, which was apart from the 12th Century Templemore Monastery of the Columban tradition, has an inscription carved into it that says:

 “If stones could speake, then London’s prayse should sounde who built this church and cittie from the grounde, Vaughan aed”.

-Such an experience will take you along a narrow path clings the dramatic cliff, across spectacular bridges traversing hidden tunnels under the Irish Sea.
-You can go up and down using rugged staircases carved into the cliff face and into caves that were once home to smugglers and privateers too.
+Such an experience will take you along a narrow path to the dramatic cliff across spectacular bridges traversing hidden tunnels under the Irish Sea.
+You can go up and down using rugged staircases carved into the cliff face and into caves once home to smugglers and privateers.

 What to Check Out at the Gobbins

-A history telling exhibition about The Gobbins Path, its flora and fauna is held at the Visitor Centre, telling the story of its beginnings.
+A history-telling exhibition about The Gobbins Path, its flora and fauna is held at the Visitor Centre, telling the story of its beginnings.
 All guests are welcome to enjoy a coffee at The Gobbins Café, browse the gift shop there, or enjoy the outdoor children’s play and picnic area.
-You may also get free car parking located at the Centre.
+You may also get free car parking at the centre.

 Because of the rugged coastal location, it’s essential to bring suitable outdoor clothing and walking boots or shoes.
-Without exception, everyone must wear a safety helmet experiencing The Gobbins.
+Without exception, everyone must wear a safety helmet to experience The Gobbins.

 Mussenden Temple is found in the surroundings of Downhill Demesne near Castlerock in County Londonderry.
 It was built on top of a 120 ft cliff, overseeing the Atlantic Ocean.
 Visitors are offered spectacular views over the east Castlerock beach and westwards over Downhill Strand.

-Throughout the whole year, there are lots of things to be done when visiting the Temple.
-You can explore the striking 18th-century ruins, a spectacular setting on a wild coastal headland, the sheltered garden paths and the beautiful scenery from upon the dangerously high cliff edge.
+Throughout the year, there are many things to be done when visiting the Temple.
+You can explore the striking 18th-century ruins, a spectacular setting on a wild coastal headland, the sheltered garden paths and the beautiful scenery from the dangerously high cliff edge.

 Connecting the two sides of the River Foyle was the main aim behind building the Peace Bridge, which has become an iconic structure in the city.
-The bridge has changed the way people perceive the city and has been embraced by citizens since its launch.
+The bridge has changed how people perceive the city and has been embraced by citizens since its launch.

-It is clear that it has become a focal point in city activities and events with over three million crossings to date.
+It has become a focal point in city activities and events, with over three million crossings to date.
 These events include several charity events, such as Brides across the Bridge, the New Year celebrations and launch of City of Culture year, the gateway and backdrop to Radio 1’s Big Weekend.

 Want to find a permanent display of the history of the Siege of Londonderry?
 The new Siege Museum and Exhibition is the right place.
 The Museum marks the Siege of Londonderry that took place in 1689 and is considered one of the important events in British and Irish history.